How does funding a student loan work on zomia.org?

 Loans marked “partially pre-funded” have not been pre-funded or disbursed in full.
 Zomia must secure additional lender contributions to meet the total funding need.
 In either case, loan funding provided by lenders can only be used to support student loans, and lenders are linked to the students they support for loan repayment.
 Lenders can search for pre-funded and partially pre-funded loans from Zomia’s student roster.

+No. Although students repay you after they graduate, the act of lending to a Zomia student is still philanthropic in nature, especially if you adjust for inflation over time.
 Forfeiting profit enables students to borrow with peace of mind at an affordable rate.
-Neither Zomia nor its lenders profit from a student’s financial need.
+Neither Zomia nor our lenders profit from a student’s financial need.

-Your “extra cash” could be sitting in an account somewhere earning investment returns.
-Yet chances are you’re reading these words because you, like millions of others around the world, care about more than your own net worth.
+While it’s true that your extra cash could be sitting in an investment account somewhere earning returns, chances are you’re reading this because you care about more than your own net worth!

-By supporting a Zomia student’s education, you are investing in that individual’s future.
-Where traditional investments yield financial returns to you, funding a Zomia loan yields increased opportunity and potential financial rewards to the student you support.
-You’re altering that individual’s opportunities and life trajectory.
+We’re on a mission to bring funding to parts of the world where financial markets do not.
+By supporting a Zomia student’s education, you are investing in that individual’s future while providing funding where it’s needed most.
+Where traditional investments yield financial returns, funding a Zomia loan yields increased opportunities to the students you support as well as future generations.
+You can alter an individual’s opportunities and life trajectory.